Jeremiah Chapter 14

 The false prophets, as the following description shows:

 We see the judgement God makes on these false prophets fits their false prophecies.
-Whatever they have said will be their punishment.
+Whatever disasters they falsely prophesied will not come upon the land, will in fact, come upon them; this will be their punishment.
 God fits the punishment to the crime.

 Jeremiah 14:16 “And the people to whom they prophesy shall be cast out in the streets of Jerusalem because of the famine and the sword; and they shall have none to bury them, them, their wives, nor their sons, nor their daughters: for I will pour their wickedness upon them.”